 We’re currently seeing our highest ever demand for water.
-A combination of lockdown and the warmer than average temperatures for the time of year means water use is at an all-time high.
+A mix of lockdown and a warmer than average summer means water use is at an all-time high.
 By working together, we can keep water flowing while the sun is shining.

-Here are some simple steps you can take to reduce the amount of water you’re using, which will help to make sure there’s more to go around.
+Here are some simple steps you can take to reduce the amount of water you’re using.
+This will help to make sure there’s more to go around.

 About to empty your paddling pool?
-When the fun's all done, why not use the leftover water to wash the dog, clean your car or water the garden?
+When the fun's all done, use the leftover water to wash the dog, clean your car or water the garden.

 Put buckets of water around the garden to refill your water pistols.
 Chaos outside, peace and quiet inside.
 And breathe…

 Summer salads, picnics, BBQs and ice creams often mean less washing up.
 Save water, electricity, and dishwasher tablets by only starting the dishwasher once it’s fully loaded.